se-edu/learningresources/contents/node/nodejs.md

 ### Benefit 1: Easy to get Started

 To install Node, simply download the installer from the [official Node website](https://nodejs.org/en/download/) based on your OS and run it.
-This should install both Node and npm.
-Npm is a tool which will help you to search, install and manage node packages.
-The use of npm will be explained [later](#benefit-5-easy-dependency-management-with-npm).
+This installs both Node and npm.
+Npm is a tool which will help you to search, install and manage node packages, which will be further explored [later](#benefit-5-easy-dependency-management-with-npm).

-The following simple example demonstrates how a Node application imports required modules, creates a server to listen to client's request, and then reads the request and returns a response.
+The following example demonstrates how a Node application imports required modules, creates a server to listen for a client's request, and then sends back a 'Hello World' response.

 <box type="info" header="A Simple Hello World Server <small>from [codeburst](https://codeburst.io/node-js-by-example-part-1-668376cd4f96)</small>" light>